-The Executive Council which is headed by the most senior female officer in the Prison service and she is deputized by the second most senior female officer.
+The Executive Council is headed by the most senior female officer in the Prison service and she is deputized by the second most senior female officer.

 All other members of the executive are elected by the Electoral College.

-Regional branches which are also headed by the most senior female officer in each of the ten regions in Ghana.
+Regional branches are also headed by the most senior female officer in each of the ten regions in Ghana.

-Activities include educational programmes, health promoting activities, charitable events, Religious Programmes, Welfare activities.
+Activities include educational programmes, health-promoting activities, charitable events, Religious Programmes, Welfare activities.

 • Establishment of a “Mother and baby” unit at Nsawam Female Prison.